 Rely on renewable resources in locally organized agricultural systems.

-Get Recipe / Learn More at Canadian Food Inspection Agency
+Learn MORE at Canadian Food Inspection Agency